Tipperary Midwest Community Radio: Website

 The daily programme schedule from 8 a.m. until 6 p.m., Monday to Friday is the same.
 The programmes after 6 p.m., at weekends and bank holidays varying somewhat.
 A full list of the schedule is available on www.tippmidwestradio.com.
 The website is relatively new and allows listeners to take a look at the obituaries, news and programme schedule.
-The website also allows people outside the normal broadcast area and abroad to listen to Tipperary Mid-West Community Radio live on air via the online stream.
+The website also allows people outside the normal broadcast area and abroad to listen to Tipperary Mid-West Radio live on air via the online stream.

-Other areas of programming Seamus Egan's "Cutting Edge (Rock music)" and Pat O'Connor's "Sunday Spin"(Old-time/soft jazz music) to name but a few of the other genres of programmes on the station.
+Other areas of programming Clodagh Cummin's "Cutting Edge (chart music)" and Pat O'Connor's "Sunday Spin"(Old-time/soft jazz music) to name but a few of the other genres of programmes on the station.

-The station comprises mainly on volunteer staff (well over 30 in all) with most of the evening and virtually all of the weekend programmes being presented by voluntary staff.
+The station comprises mainly on volunteer staff (well over 40 in all) with most of the evening and virtually all of the weekend programmes being presented by voluntary staff.